IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 - Tire-pressure and driver-assistance systems.
 - Modules that communicate on CAN B.

 The cluster therefore cycles through warnings for missing or unavailable systems.
-Some higher-priority warnings also produce chimes.
+A set of chimes is also produced upon initial simulation.

 These warnings are useful evidence that the cluster entered its full operating state.
 They do not mean that the missing systems have been simulated or decoded.

 Factory documentation also states that the cluster receives information over both CAN E and CAN B, uses Circuit 15 status for normal operating displays, calculates vehicle speed from wheel-speed inputs, and requires engine-running information plus engine speed for the tachometer.
 This explains why the ignition state can be activated while the gauges still do not show meaningful values.
+Such information was obtained through [charm.li](charm.li) [page](https://charm.li/Mercedes%20Benz/2010/E%20350%20Sedan%20%28212.056%29%20V6-3.5L%20%28272.980%29/Repair%20and%20Diagnosis/)

-<h3 align="left">What has now been solved on CAN E</h3>
+<h3 align="left">What has now been solved on CAN E (as of 8/9/2026)</h3>

 | Feature | Status |
 |---|---|